Saudi investment fund acquires shares in Activision Blizzard, Take-Two, and EA

 According to the PIF website, the fund was established to "become the world's most impactful investor, enabling the creation of new sectors and opportunities that will shape the future global economy, while driving the economic transformation of Saudi Arabia."

-Its latest investments, however, might concern those in the games industry, with Saudia Arabia's poor human rights record coming under increasing scrutiny, and Bin Salman themselves facing allegations relating to the assassination of The Washington Post journalist Jamal Khashoggi and the the torture of human rights.
+Its latest investments, however, might concern those in the games industry, with Saudia Arabia's poor human rights record coming under increasing scrutiny, and Bin Salman themselves facing allegations relating to the assassination of The Washington Post journalist Jamal Khashoggi and the the torture of human rights activists.